rhanihasan/cybersecuritys/docs/CyberSecurity/CCNA/Routing.md

-### There are two types of Routing
-- Static Routing & Default Routing
-    - Will have to inform and direct all router about they route or direction.
-    - Disadvantage
-        - Its hard to monitor in static routing.
-        - It doesn't know backups.
-        - Bydirections Routes required.
-- Dynamic Routing
-    - Its works on Alogrithums.
-    - There are three types of Alogrithums.

 It seems like you've provided an overview of basic router configurations and routing concepts.
 Here's a summary of the key points: